International Team Qantas Wallabies (Australia)

 In this time, Hodgson won selection and made appearances for Australian representative sides Australia A and Australian Sevens and continued building his frame as a sturdy Forward and honing his specialty in the back row.
 His progression to Super Rugby while at the NSW club was largely hamstrung by competition for his position within the playing group and the availability of test openside and Waratahs captain, Phil Waugh.
 Hodgson also had two consecutive years of injury that hindered his opportunities (Shoulder & Knee Reconstructions).

 Craving the opportunity that had eluded him at the Tahs, Hodgson accepted placement across the country in Perth at the newly anointed Western Force Super Rugby franchise.
+In fact he was the very last player signed to the club by then Coach John Mitchell and Hodgson was even considering an offer from an NFL club at the time.

 As sporting pioneers will declare, the road to victory for a foundation club is never easy, nor instant and all factors that go into a winning structure – talent pool, culture, strategy and so on – must be built from the ground up.
 In 2005, Hodgson reported for pre-season training and, along with the other players and staff, became one of those pioneers to begin laying the foundations for Professional Rugby Union in Western Australia.